codeforpdx/PASS/onboarding.md

 ## Ready to contribute?

 1. We are still building out the bones of the project.
 The best way to get started is to follow the steps above and join a meeting to connect with those on the team.
-2. Read the documentation in our GitHub ReadMe to become familiar with the technology we are with.
+2. Read the documentation in our GitHub ReadMe to become familiar with the technology we are working with.
 3. Feel free to check out/clone the various branches and play around with our use cases.
 Each should have documentation to follow.
+If you notice a gap or errors in documentation feel free to make the changes locally and create a pull request.

 ## Our development process